 The best Wi-Fi 6 routers offer speedier, smarter networking for every device in your home.
 If you've been putting off buying a new router, it's time to stop waiting.
 Wi-Fi 6 offers a genuine upgrade to your home network, offering better wireless speeds and more capable device handling than the older 802.11ac (or, retroactively, Wi-Fi 5) standard it replaces.
 And the latest twist on the new standard is Wi-Fi 6e, which adds an additional 6GHz band for truly unbeaten performance.

-While the first Wi-Fi 6 routers started coming to market a couple of years ago, this year promises to be the time that Wi-Fi 6 really comes into its own, as dozens of devices arrive in homes to work with the new standard and make the most of its improvements.
+Wi-Fi 6 has really coming into its own as the current standard, as dozens of devices arrive in homes to work with the new standard and make the most of its improvements.

 - Secure every device you own with the best router VPN

 - What internet speed do I need?
 Here's how much bandwidth you should pay for

 To help you keep up with all of the new products, we've rounded up some of the best Wi-Fi 6 routers and Wi-Fi 6 mesh systems you can buy.
 We've selected from among the top selling, top performing, and most innovative products available.
 Here we highlight routers made for homes small and large, for gaming and media streaming, both standalone units and expandable mesh systems.

 What are the best Wi-Fi 6 routers?

 Of the many Wi-Fi 6 routers on the market, a few stand out as the most promising, offering better performance, better prices and more functionality.